Report: Feds Seized Recordings From Michael Cohen

 Then, The Wall Street Journal reported, seemingly out of the blue, that Cohen had facilitated a payment to a former Playboy model who had become pregnant after an affair with prominent Republican fundraiser Elliott Broidy — an arrangement that echoed similar arrangements between President Trump and Stormy Daniels, as well as Karen McDougal.

 But Friday wasn’t done with Cohen yet.
-Hours later, in what may have been the worst news of the day, ABC News reported that the FBI had seized audio recordings from Cohen’s office during their raid.
+Hours later, in what may have been the worst news of the day for him, ABC News reported that the FBI had seized audio recordings from his office during their raid.
 What’s on those tapes is anyone’s guess, but it probably isn’t Cohen reciting from an ethics-law textbook.

 Amid all this, the New York Times reported that President Trump gave Cohen a casual phone call to check in.
 The Times noted that “depending on what was said, the call could be problematic for both men, as defense lawyers often advise their clients not to talk to each other during investigations.”
 But then, neither has ever been much for following protocol.

-Note: UPDATE: Cohen’s Friday somehow took a turn for the even worse in the early evening.
-McClatchy reported that Mueller had obtained evidence of Cohen traveling to Prague in 2016 — a trip he had vigorously, if unconvincingly, denied making.
-As McClatchy put it: “Confirmation of the trip would lend credence to a retired British spy’s report that Cohen strategized there with a powerful Kremlin figure about Russian meddling in the U.S. election.”